nataliepopescu/verifopt/meetings/proj_meeting_5_14_25.md

 - be wary of "we just happened to be the first people to think of this thing"
 - what is the specific combination of things (circumstances, technology, Rust-uniqueness, etc) that enables our solution

+when developing (toy), take note of the things that might make the process different/unique/better from a comparable thing in a language with weaker frontend guarantees
+- specifically, for example...
+    - how does the knowledge that this thing is immutable help/simplify reasoning?
+        - or if mutable, when does exclusionary access help/simplify reasoning?
+    - or same for knowing that something will remain the same type (won't be interpreted differently)?